agilepro/epiconsciousness/docs/Ethics/views-on-objective-morality.md

 **this all violates the is/ought distinction** - Tell me more about how this distinction has been proven.
 David Hume starts with an assumption that ought should be something special distinct from what is, but I don't see any justification for that.
 You certainly have to admit that if moral good was simply creation in any form (that is, the most right thing to do is that action which involves the greatest amount of creation) then there would be no such divide.
 So how is it that you know there is an is/ought divide?

-**Facts themselves dont imply values.
-Valuea gotta get their way in somehow.
+**Facts themselves don't imply values.
+Values gotta get their way in somehow.
 How so?
 By mind independent moral facts?
-By agents insidr doing acts of valuing?** - Yes, I am saying that actions are good or bad independent of any conscious agent.
+By agents inside doing acts of valuing?** - Yes, I am saying that actions are good or bad independent of any conscious agent.
 That is, certain fact inherently imply value by the effect they have on the universe as a whole.
 Actions that create will always be better than actions that destroy.
 Actions that create more are better than actions that create less.
 Why not?
 We have been told that this can't be the case, but what is the proof of that?
 That could just be a silly misunderstanding, like thinking that the sun goes around the Earth.
 I am looking for justification of this claim.

 **Morality requires a certain kind of rational endorsement.** - I am not sure that it does.
 Why?
 It seems that some people would claim that the formation of a star can't be a morally good thing because there was no consciousness involved in the formation of a star.
 No decider, no good/bad.
 I chalenge that notion.  things that happen on a purely mechanical basis can be rated as morally good or bad.
 For example, a hurrican might in fact be morally bad because of all the destruction.
 (Destruction )